-Pupils with a IEP plan are identified as needing SEN Support.
+Pupils with a Support plan are identified as needing SEN Support.
 They are embedded by way of a four-part cycle: Assess, Plan, Do, Review where earlier decisions and actions are revisited, refined and revised based on the growing understanding of the pupil's needs and of what supports the pupil in making good progress.

-IEPs consist of two or three SMART targets which outline the desired outcomes, drawing on the known factors which positively support the pupil.
+Support Plans consist of two or three SMART targets which outline the desired outcomes, drawing on the known factors which positively support the pupil.
 The document outlines the range of additional Wave 2 supports which are to be embedded to address an individual's areas of need.
 The plan sets out clear time-frames for implementation and review.

-Teachers are responsible for the ongoing RAG rating pupil progress against IEP targets.
-Red indicates that the target has not been achieved yet, yellow shows that the target is being achieved but with limited consistency and green demonstrates that the target has been met.
-This enables the swift identification of targets which need to be reviewed between the termly IEP meetings.
+Teachers are responsible for the ongoing evaluation of pupil progress against Support plan targets.
+It will be identified if the target has not been achieved yet the target is being achieved but with limited consistency and that the target has been met.
+This enables the swift identification of targets which need to be reviewed between the termly Support Plan meetings.